 - Various types of cancers.
 Up to 24 percent of people with cancer have acrocyanosis.

 Your doctor will ask you about your medical history and symptoms, then conduct a physical examination.
 They will base your diagnosis of primary acrocyanosis on your hands and feet (and sometimes nose and ears) being:

 The doctor may also order a capillaroscopy, a noninvasive technique that measures the circulation in the small vessels of your nail bed.

 They may perform other tests to rule out Raynaud’s phenomenon and chilblains, two conditions that also involve bluish extremities.
 Having a “normal” pulse indicates that the blue tint has not occurred due to an arterial disease that reduces blood circulation.

 If your physician suspects secondary acrocyanosis, they will order other laboratory testing and imaging procedures to determine the underlying disease.

 The majority of people with primary acrocyanosis won’t require treatment.

 There’s no standard treatment for primary acrocyanosis.
 Few clinical trials have looked at the effectiveness of treatment.

-Your doctor will likely advise you to keep your hands and feet warm indoors and to protect yourself against exposure to cold temperatures.
+- Warming measures.
+With newborns and infants, warming the baby is an effective treatment.
+Acrocyanosis is common in infants and not especially harmful.
+For others, a healthcare professional will likely advise you to keep your hands and feet warm indoors and to protect yourself against exposure to cold temperatures.

-Treatment of the underlying disease may improve the symptoms of acrocyanosis.
+Treating the underlying disease may improve the symptoms of acrocyanosis.

 Primary acrocyanosis is an uncommon and benign condition with a good outlook.
 Some treatments are available that may lessen symptoms in severe cases.